 If roasting for the unique characteristics of a coffee seems like a new idea, that’s because it is!

 For most of coffee roasting history, beans were roasted dark on primitive roasters.
 Nothing special, it just needed to taste like “coffee”.
 You know what that means: bitter, thick, and slightly burnt.
-Flavors strong enough to hide low quality coffee and hold up to primitive brew methods.
+Flavors are strong enough to hide low-quality coffee and hold up to primitive brew methods.

 Essentially, most coffee in history has tasted burnt!

-But coffee science and technology has drastically improved in the last 50 years, and we have discovered a new world of coffee flavor.
+But coffee science and technology have drastically improved in the last 50 years, and we have discovered a new world of coffee flavor.

 - Selective breeding of coffee species has led to heartier plants